-Examines the triumphs and failures of social movements from the post-Civil War era to the New Deal, including grassroots organizations that nudged the US in a crucial new direction.
-Students will explore the nature of protest; disobedience and its effectiveness in the late 19th and 20th centuries; populism; women's suffrage; radical pacifism; crafts-based and industrial unionism; and the unemployed peoples' councils of the Great Depression.
-Prerequisite: HIST 242 and 244 recommended.
+Examines the triumphs and failures of social movements from the post-Civil War era to the New Deal.
+Explores the nature of protest and its effectiveness in the era.
+Topics include radical Reconstruction; populism; women' suffrage; radical pacifism; industrial unionism; and the unemployed people's councils of the Great Depression.
 Three credits.
-Not offered 2012-2013.
+Not offered 2015-2016.